Are you searching for a new job?

 Obviously employers are looking for the best person for their job.
 Therefore they will not spend time on applicants who do not obviously meet their requirements.
 So when you are searching for a new job you need to be a super-sleuth.
 Become familiar with your local job market and industry advertisements.
 Learn how to read job ads to find out what they REALLY want through the language and keywords used.

 Employers usually describe their preferred candidate profile in their job postings.
-But often what they are really looking for is not directly stated.
+But often they do not state what they are really looking for.
 You need to learn how to read between the lines.